jenusek/Product-Recommendation-Service/README.md

 Microservice for serving recommendaion for clients written in Java

 ## Aim
-Serving clients basend on alaytics stored by Google Analytics product recommendations.
+Based on analytics stored by Google Analytics, serve for clients best product recommendations.

 ## Tech
 - [Spring](https://spring.io/)